Bachelor of Applied Technology - Automotive Engineering

 Want to work in the automotive industry?
 Learn to keep pace with the rapid advances in automotive engineering and confidently apply your skills across a wide range of situations.

-Learn to keep pace with the advances in automotive technology and find out how international trends affect our national decisions about automotive applications.
-Transport efficiency and sustainability issues, traffic accident analysis and vehicle systems diagnosis are all "hot" areas with good employment prospects.
+Keep pace with the advances in automotive technology and find out how international trends affect national decisions about automotive applications.
+Learn about transport efficiency and sustainability issues, and vehicle systems diagnosis.
 Learn to be innovative and gain the skills to confidently apply your knowledge in a wide range of situations.
-Develop an understanding of how to run a small business, use lawyers and manage projects.
-You'll also improve your communication and problem-solving skills, and increase your confidence in business management.
+Develop an understanding of how to run a small business and manage projects.
+You'll also improve your communication and problem-solving skills.

 - Critical analysis is an important component of your study: compare and contrast existing automotive systems and modify them where applicable.